A Survey on Data Pricing: from Economics to Data Science: Pricing Data Products

+Alternative to Shapley values, there are some other data valuation methods.
+For example, in machine learning, influence functions~\cite{10.5555/3305381.3305576, DBLP:journals/corr/abs-1912-01321} approximate leave-one-out to assess the value of a data item.
+Cai~\textit{et~al.}~\cite{pmlr-v40-Cai15} propose strategy-proof mechanisms for data elicitation and trade off between model accuracy and reward.
+Richardson~\textit{et~al.}~\cite{richardson2019rewarding} focus on the case of linear regression.
+Recently, Yoon~\textit{et~al.}~\cite{49189} propose data valuation using reinforcement learning.
+They use a data value estimator to learn how much a data item as an element in the training data contributes to improving model performance.
+One distinct advantage is that the model being trained and the data value estimator can improve each other's performance.

 Data quality is an important issue~\cite{10.1145/505248.506010}.
 There are many studies on assessment of data quality~\cite{10.1145/505248.506010, doi:10.1080/07421222.1996.11518099, HPKBD15}.
 Some studies specifically focus on pricing based on data quality and the impact on data markets.
-Heckman~\textit{et~al.}~\cite{HPKBD15} propose a simple linear model $\text{Value of data}=\text{fixed cost} + \sum_{i} w_i \cdot \text{factor}_i$, where the factors include but are not limited to age of data, periodicity of data, volume of data, and accuracy of data, and $w_i$ is the associated weight.
+Heckman~\textit{et~al.}~\cite{HPKBD15} propose a simple linear model,

+where the factors include but are not limited to age of data, periodicity of data, volume of data, and accuracy of data, and $w_i$ is the associated weight.
 One practical difficulty in using the model is that the parameters in the model are hard to estimate.
 Another difficulty is that many data sets do not have public prices associated.
 Yu and Zhang~\cite{YU20171} consider pricing multiple versions formed by multiple factors of data quality and build a two-level model.
 The first level is the data platform where a single owner is assumed, who designs the number of versions.
 The second level is the customers who want to maximize the data utility.
 Each level is modeled as a maximization problem and thus the whole model is a bi-level programming problem, which is NP-hard.

 Another way to form multiple versions of data products is to charge by queries~\cite{10.1145/2463676.2465335, 10.1145/2213556.2213582, 10.1145/2770870, 10.14778/2367502.2367548}.
 Intuitively, a data seller may treat a view of a data set as a version.
 Setting the price for every possible view is not only tedious but also tricky.
 If prices on views are not set properly, arbitrages or less than highest prices may happen.
 Koutris \textit{et~al.}~\cite{10.1145/2770870,10.1145/2213556.2213582} propose a framework of query and view based data pricing.
 The major idea is that a seller only needs to specify the prices on a few views, and then the prices of other views can be decided algorithmically.
 Their advocate two desiderata, arbitrage-freeness and discount-freeness.
 Theoretically, they show the existence and uniqueness of pricing functions satisfying the requirements.
 They also show the complexity of computing the pricing functions.
 Unfortunately, only selection views and conjunctive queries without self-joins are tractable.
 They present polynomial time algorithms for chain queries and cyclic queries.